macSands/dissmapr/README.md

 > weakens as you include more sites.
 In other words, rare or localized
 > species contribute to strong distance decay, but widespread species
 > dominate at higher spatial scales, leading to more uniformity.
+> *Species that occur in just two or three sites show a clear “farther
+> apart → fewer shared species” pattern.
+But when you ask about the
+> handful of really widespread species (those present in four, five, or
+> more sites), their shared‐species counts no longer decline with
+> distance—they form a spatially uniform core.*

 ### 13. Zeta.msgdm(sbs, sbe, xy), order 2, 3, 5, 10